 8. Scream for ice cream.

 Ice cream is the official dessert of summer … but that does not mean you can’t start enjoying it in spring!
 Greater Wilmington and the Brandywine Valley are home to some really excellent creameries that make the sweet stuff from scratch.
-Two of our favorites are Woodside Farm Creamery and the student-run UDairy Creamery.
-At both locations, you can also introduce yourself to the bovines responsible for creating these scoops of heavenly perfection.
-Click here for even more places to indulge …
+One of our favorites is Woodside Farm Creamery!
+For more sweet treats...

 9. Treat yourself to a little shopping.